jdswinbank/Comet/docs/usage/broker.rst

                                     whitelist. [default: 0.0.0.0/0]
         --remote=                   Remote broadcaster to subscribe to
                                     (host[:port]).
+        --remote-unix-socket=       Path to UNIX domain socket for remote broadcaster to subscribe to.
         --filter=                   XPath filter applied to events broadcast by remote.
         --cmd=                      Spawn external command on event receipt.